- Undergraduate Students

-- The Mayflower Theatre is the third largest theatre outside of London, with ballet, panto, opera and comedy alongside sell-out shows from the West End.
-The university's Nuffield Southampton Theatres host shows on campus and in the city centre.
-The Turner Sims Concert Hall on the Highfield campus is a leading venue for jazz, folk and classical music and the Southampton Guildhall is the largest music venue in the city centre.
-The main gallery is the City Art Gallery which is located next to Southampton's SeaCity museum.
-The new Cultural Quarter in the city centre is also home to the university's John Hansard Gallery.
+- Theatres include the Mayflower Theatre, the third largest theatre outside of London with sell-out West End shows alongside ballet, panto, opera and comedy, and the university's Nuffield Southampton Theatres based on campus and in the city centre.
+The Turner Sims concert hall on the Highfield Campus is a leading venue for jazz, folk and classical music and the Southampton Guildhall is the largest music venue in the city centre.
+Galleries include the City Art Gallery, next to Southampton's SeaCity museum, and the university's John Hansard Gallery, set in the new Cultural Quarter.
 Several cinemas include three multiplex cinemas, the independent Harbour Lights Picturehouse and a 330-seat cinema at the Students' Union.

-- The city has an excellent student Uni-Link bus service that connects the campuses and a free City Link service from the railway station to several key areas.
-A free Unilink bus pass is included in your first-year hall fees.
+- The city has an excellent student Unilink bus service that connects the campuses and a free City Link service from the railway station to several key areas.

-- London is 78 miles away and one hour 15 minutes by train.
+- London is 78 miles away and 1 hour 15 minutes by train.

 - The coach station is near to the city centre and National Express coach services pick up and drop off at the main Highfield Campus.